 You can still make a PPI claim under the 'Plevin' legal ruling.
 If M&S Bank charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from M&S Bank
+Recover your PPI from M&S Bank due to undisclosed commission

 How we can help with your M&S Bank Credit Card 'Plevin' PPI claim